lucasorge13/Final_Project_Ds2020/README.md

   25 has only 45 or less airports.
 - The United States takes a staggering lead, with 1251 airports.
 The next closest is Canada, with 380.
-- Only the top 10 countries have 100 or more airports. - These top 10
+- Only the top 10 countries have 100 or more airports.
-  countries are among the most populated countries in the world, which would make sense why they have the most airports.
+- These top 10 countries are among the most populated countries in the world, which would make sense why they have the most airports.

+Airport Lcoations for Top 25 Countries by Number of Airports

 ``` r
 knitr::include_graphics("figures/countries.png")